Note on cohomology rings of spherical varieties and volume polynomial: Additivity of moment and string polytopes

-Now we prove that the additivity of the moment polytope map for a symmetric variety $X$ and line bundles which are trivial restricted to the open orbit.
+Now we prove the additivity of the moment polytope map for a complete symmetric variety $X$ and line bundles which are trivial restricted to the open orbit.
 One can verify that in the above example the line bundles $L_1$, $L_2$ restrict to non-trivial line bundles on the open orbit.
 In other words, $L_1$ and $L_2$ do not correspond to any $G$-invariant divisor.
 For simplicity we now assume $G$ is semi-simple adjoint.
 Although most of the discussion in the rest of this section, with slight modification, holds for any connected reductive group.

-A homogeneous space $G/H$ is a {\it symmetric homogeneous space} if $H$ is the fixed point set of an algebraic involution $\sigma$ of G (i.e. $\sigma$ is an algebraic automorphism of order $2$).
-A $G$-variety which contains $G/H$ as an open orbit is called a {\it symmetric variety}.
-We will only deal with complete symmetric varieties.
+A homogeneous space $G/H$ is a {\it symmetric homogeneous space} if $H$ is the fixed point set of an algebraic involution $\sigma$ of G (i.e. an algebraic automorphism of order $2$).
+A normal $G$-variety which contains $G/H$ as an open orbit is called a {\it symmetric variety}.
 Symmetric varieties are spherical.

 A torus in $G$ is $\sigma$-split if for every $x$ in the torus $\sigma(x) = x^{-1}$.
 All maximal $\sigma$-split tori are conjugate.
 It is well-known that one can choose a maximal $\sigma$-split torus $T_1$ and a maximal torus $T$ which is $\sigma$-invariant and contains $T_1$.
 The action of $\sigma$ on the roots $\Phi = \Phi(G, T)$ gives a decomposition $\Phi = \Phi_0 \cup \Phi_1$ where $\Phi_0$ are the $\sigma$-fixed roots and $\Phi_1$ are the roots which are moved under $\sigma$.
 Fix a set of positive roots $\Phi^+$ such that $\sigma(\Phi^+ \cap \Phi_1) \subseteq \Phi^- \cap \Phi_1$.
 Let $\Delta$ be the set of simple roots corresponding to this set of positive roots.
 Again write $\Delta = \Delta_0 \cup \Delta_1$ as fixed and moved roots.
 The elements of $\Phi_1$ restricted to $\Lie(T_1)$ constitute a root system with basis the restriction of the elements in $\Delta_1$ to $\Lie(T_1)$.
 Let $W_1$ be the Weyl group of this restricted root system.